stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 The _podman compose_ subcommand uses _podman-compose_ to substitute for Docker Compose.

 This enables you to convert Docker Compose configurations into Podman pod definitions at a later time.
-Use pod definitions to benefit from the features of Podman, such as systemd integration and the facility to generate Kubernetes configurations from pod definitions.
+Use pods to benefit from the features of Podman, such as systemd integration and the facility to generate Kubernetes configurations from pod definitions.

 ## Working with Virtual Machines